2008 Panoz Esperante Reviews

 Standard equipment on the GTLM includes 18-inch aluminum BBS wheels and dual-piston aluminum PBR brake calipers with Brembo vented rotors.
 Base and GT models receive 17-inch wheels and the same brake hardware.
 GT and GTLM coupes and convertibles feature a longer nose and tail than the base Esperante.

 Leather bucket seats can be ordered in varying colors with contrasting stitching.
 All gauges are positioned in the center of the dashboard.
 Standard features include a tilt steering wheel, cruise control, power windows, remote keyless entry and variable intermittent wipers.

 Under the Hood

-Ford supplies the hand-assembled, 4.6-liter V-8, which produces 305 horsepower and 320 pounds-feet of torque in base and GT Esperantes.
+Ford supplies a hand-assembled 4.6-liter V-8 that produces 305 horsepower and 320 pounds-feet of torque in base and GT Esperantes.
 The engine teams with a Tremec five-speed manual transmission or a four-speed automatic.
-In the GTLM, a supercharged 4.6-liter V-8 generates 420 hp and works exclusively with a six-speed manual gearbox.
-Esperantes can be serviced at Ford or Panoz dealerships.
+In the GTLM, a new supercharged 5.4-liter V-8 generates 500-plus hp and works exclusively with a Tremec six-speed manual gearbox.

 A limited-slip differential is standard.
 Panoz says the Esperante GT can accelerate from zero to 62 mph in 4.9 seconds and run a quarter-mile in 13.4 seconds at 107.3 mph.
 The GTLM can accelerate from zero to 62 mph in 4.2 seconds.